AppliedMechanicsLab/ENGN0310/CourseNotes/Beams/EndMomentShape.md

 <img src="2021-12-04-16-05-48.png" alt="drawing1" width="1000"/>

-In this [previous section](EndMomentMoment.md) we found that for the above sketched problem the moment along the beam's length is a constant.
+In this [previous section](EndMomentMoment.md), we found that for the above sketched problem, the moment along the beam's length is a constant.
 That is

 $$
 \begin{align}